maxmurdoch/flock/src/pages/index.md

     - icon: images/uploads/icons-circle.svg
       text: >-
-        The app identifies high-risk areas in your Flight Area, such as power plants, military bases, and busy roads.
+        The app identifies high-risk areas in your Flight Area, such as power plants, military bases and busy roads.
       title: Ground hazards
     - icon: images/uploads/icons-plane.svg
       text: >-
-        Be alerted to surrounding airports and heliports, and keep up to date with real-time NOTAMS.
+        Be alerted to surrounding airports, heliports and temporary restrictions of airspace.
       title: Restricted airspace
     - icon: images/uploads/icons-cloud.svg
       text: >-
         Receive hyperlocal weather information such as wind speed, temperature, and probability of rainfall.
       title: Hyperlocal weather
-  title: Know your risks before you fly.
+  title: Know your risks before you fly
 calculator:
   description: >-
     Give us an idea of your flying habits so we can give you an estimated quote.
-  title: Get a quick quote
+  title: Is pay-as-you-fly for you?
 secondTestimonial:
   - author: 'David Dennison, Parrot Mambo FPV pilot'
     image: /images/uploads/testimonial/3.jpg